rebarakaz/quantumbotx/README.md

 ## 🚀 Features

 - ✅ **Modular Strategy System**: Easily create and plug in your own trading strategies.
+- ✅ **Comprehensive Backtester**: Test your strategies against historical data with detailed performance metrics and visualizations.
 - ✅ **Real-Time Analysis**: Live dashboard with data visualization using Chart.js.
 - ✅ **Adaptive Logic**: Comes with a Hybrid strategy that adapts to trending or ranging markets.
 - ✅ **Automated Trading**: Full position handling (entry, exit, SL, TP) using bot-specific magic numbers.